 Bat World Bat Castle

-For well over 50 years, Mexican free-tailed bats have been using older buildings throughout Mineral Wells as roosting sites and as nurseries in which to raise their young.
-Future planned development in the area has made it no longer feasible or safe for local bats to continue roosting in these older buildings.
+For well over 60 years, Brazilian free-tailed bats used the older, dilapidated buildings found throughout downtown Mineral Wells, Texas as roosting sites and as nurseries in which to raise their young.
+Future planned development in the area made it no longer feasible or safe for local bats to continue roosting in these older buildings.
 Knowing the day would come when the bats of Mineral Wells would need a new home, we built the “Bat Castle.”

-A generous grant from the Chase Giving Campaign, along with private donations allowed us to complete the Bat Castle.
+A grant from the Chase Giving Campaign, along with private donations from our generous supporters, allowed us to complete the Bat Castle in 2013.